professorlust/annotator/README.md

-# essay-annotator
+# Essay Annotator
-A Crowdsourcing Essay Annotation Platform
+A Crowdsourcing Essay Annotation Platform built by Tornado